1. Every year, the U.S. Department of Defense subjects thousands of live animals, mostly goats and pigs, to deadly military trauma training exercises.

 4. Live pigs are shot in the face, repeatedly stabbed, and set on fire.

-7. … and have their internal organs pulled out.
+7. … and pull their internal organs out.

 8. Sometimes goats wake up during the horrible exercises because they aren’t given enough anesthetics.